 Where Does the Extra Delay Really Come From?

 The culprit is that first mysterious audio-driver layer that no one ever discusses.
 This lowest layer has no relationship to audio samples or sample rate.
 In the case of USB, it is a timer called the USB bus clock.
-(There is a similar clock for FireWire processes but we will only discuss the USB bus clock here.)
 The USB bus clock is based on a 1 ms timer.
 At an interval of this timer, an interrupt occurs, triggering the audio processing.
 The problem that most audio manufacturers face is that without providing control over the lower-layer buffer, users cannot tune the driver to the computer as tightly as they would like.
 The reason for not exposing this layer is simple: The user could set this buffer too low and crash the driver—a lot.

 To get around this, most manufacturers fix this buffer size.
 Depending on the audio driver, this could be as much as 6 ms input latency and 6 ms output latency.
 But like the ASIO and Core Audio buffers discussed earlier, even if these buffer sizes are set to the same value, the resulting output latency can differ from the input latency.